SecondeJK/nexmo-developer/_documentation/en/numbers/guides/numbers-cli.md

 ## Search for new numbers

-Use the `nexmo number:search` command to list numbers available for purchase.
+Use the `vonage numbers:search` command to list numbers available for purchase.

 ```shell
 $ vonage numbers:search US